samuel-emrys-blogs/freebsd-nextcloud-setup-hardened/README.md

 root@nextcloud:/usr/local/www/nextcloud $ su -m www -c 'php /usr/local/www/nextcloud/occ db:add-missing-columns'
 ```

 It's possible that other warnings will appear.
 Follow the instructions provided in the warning using the syntax we have used for the `occ` command previously to rectify them.
 Additionally, if things go wrong, refer to the [Nextcloud documentation on restoring from backup](https://docs.nextcloud.com/server/latest/admin_manual/maintenance/restore.html) to restore the files we backed up earlier.
-Otherwise, refer to the [Nextcloud documentation describing the process](https://docs.nextcloud.com/server/latest/admin_manual/maintenance/manual_upgrade.html) for additional information.
+Otherwise, refer to the [Nextcloud documentation describing the manual upgrade process](https://docs.nextcloud.com/server/latest/admin_manual/maintenance/manual_upgrade.html) for additional information.

 ## Debugging